airss-docs/airss-docs.github.io/manual/index.md

 ### Glossary of Directives

+The following table lists all of the current directives that will be interpreted by AIRSS and provides a description of their usage.

 **Directive**     | **Description** | **Default**
 :------------     | :-------------- | :----------
 **ABFIX**         | Fix the a- and b-axis.
 Should be placed in the `LATTICE_CART`/`LATTICE_ABC` block. | `false`